Excidos/ComfyUI-Documents/README.md

    git clone https://github.com/your-username/ComfyUI-Documents.git
    ```

-3. Install the required dependencies:
+3. Install the required dependencies: (The install script should handle the requirements on running ComfyUI, but if not):
    ```
    pip install -r ComfyUI-Documents/requirements.txt
    ```